Paris in the interwar period: The 1924 Paris Summer Olympics

-Paris hosted the 1924 Summer Olympics from May 4 to July 27, 1924.
+Paris hosted the 1924 Summer Olympics from 4 May to 27 July 1924.
 It was the second time (the first was in 1900) that Paris hosted the Games.
 The Stade Olympique Yves-du-Manoir in the Paris suburbs was the main venue.
 Forty-four nations took part in 126 different events in 17 sports.
 Pierre de Coubertin, the founder of the modern Olympics, took part for the last time, and personally awarded the medals.
 Winners included British runners Eric Liddell and Harold Abrahams, whose participation was the subject of the film Chariots of Fire.
-The American Johnny Weissmuller, who later became famous as a film actor playing Tarzan, won three gold medals and one bronze in swimming. de Coubertin also personally awarded 21 Gold medals to members of the 1922 British Mount Everest Expedition including 12 Britons, 7 Indians, 1 Australian and 1 Nepalese, who had tried but failed to reach the summit of the mountatin.
+The American Johnny Weissmuller, who later became famous as a film actor playing Tarzan, won three gold medals and one bronze in swimming.
+De Coubertin also personally awarded 21 gold medals to members of the 1922 British Mount Everest Expedition including 12 Britons, 7 Indians, 1 Australian and 1 Nepalese, who had tried but failed to reach the summit of the mountain.
 The Paris 1924 Olympics were the first games to have an Olympic Village for the participants.